 - Quneo Multitouch Open Source MIDI and USB Pad (Kickstarter) — interesting to see companies using Kickstarter to seed interest in a product.
 This one looks a doozie: pads, sliders, rotary sensors, with LEDs underneath and open source drivers and SDK.
 Looks almost sophisticated enough to drive emacs :-)

-ENTRIES TAGGED "quantified self"
+"quantified self" entries

 A quick reference for becoming an empowered patient.

 The epatient community uses digital tools and the connective power of the Internet to empower patients.
 Here, Fred Trotter offers epatient resources and first steps.

 Quantified Learner, Text Extraction, Backup Flickr, and Multitouch UI Awesomeness

 Access Over Ownership, Retro Programming, Replaying Writing, and Wearable Sensors